The state of Vermont is using the GED exam for its high school equivalency testing program.

 The four tests cover the academic subject areas of Reasoning through Language Arts, Science (including Physics and Chemistry), Social Studies, and Mathematical Reasoning.

-So the GED exam is now available via the internet as well, but not in the states of Vermont, South Carolina, and New York.
+So, the GED exam is now available via the Internet as well, but not in New York.
 Until recently, to earn a Vermont high school equivalency diploma, students were required to appear at an official GED test facility and sit for the exam personally, but those days are gone in most states.

 To qualify for the online proctored (OP) GED exam, candidates must have attained “green” (likely to pass) scores on the official GED Ready practice test.
 To learn more, check out this article: ‘ The Online GED Test.’

-As said above, the Vermont GED exam costs $120 for the entire battery that must be taken at a test center.
+As said above, the Vermont GED exam costs $144 for the entire battery, regardless of whether you write the exam at a test center or online.
 You can take and pay for these modules (independent subtests) one at a time.

 When you fail a subtest, you can retake that section up to three times in Vermont without any wait time between retakes.
 If you still have to take that subject again, a 60-day waiting period applies to every next attempt.

-Your first two retakes on a specific subtest are offered at a reduced fee of $10 (the testing site fee) and this offer stands for one year.
-Thereafter, the original price of $30 per subtest applies again.
+Your first two retakes on a specific subtest are offered at a reduced fee of $10 (the testing site fee), and this offer stands for one year.
+Thereafter, the original price of $36 per subtest applies again.
 This only applies to on-site testing.
+There are no discounts for online testing.

 Getting optimally prepared is your key to success on the GED exam.
 Testing is done at a level comparable to that of graduating high school seniors.